Why Julie Adenuga stopped listening to new music

 She was snapped up by Apple for her deep knowledge of the grime scene - her older brothers are Skepta and JME - but Adenuga was adamant that wouldn't define her show.

 "I did feel a lot of people's perception of me was quite skewed.
-Like, 'if she's got a show on Beats 1 it's going to be a grime show.
+Like, 'if she's got a show on Beats 1 it's going to be a grime show.'

 "So the conversation at the very beginning was like, I wanted to make sure that when I felt like playing something, I could play it.
 It doesn't matter what it is."